SohailZahidGit/freefall/README.md

    </intent-filter>
 </receiver>
 ```
+ - Retrieve detection list:

-You can get the list of all detection like this.
+     You can get the list of all detection with given statement.

 ```kotlin
 val detectionList = DatabaseHelper(context).getAllEvents()